ViktorKob/portfolio/README.md

 - Start the infrastructure service from the infrastructure folder.
 - Run each service using its respective *Application.java.
 Order should not matter, if you start all of them shortly after each other.

 Now you can do as described above, but locally.
-Note that unless you also setup a local nginx, you will need to specify ports directly when running queries, though.
+Note that unless you also setup a local reverse proxy, you will need to specify ports directly when running queries, though.
 An example is the nexus, that should be running at (localhost:8100/NexusService/graphiql).

 # Status at the moment
 The project contains a set of services: